MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 # Physics Contact Delegate

-If the bunny collides with the ground, an obstacle or passes through the goal of an obstacle, you want to know about.
+If the bunny collides with the ground, an obstacle, or passes through the goal of an obstacle, you want to know about it.
 Next you will implement the *Physics Contact Delegate* so your code will be informed whenever one of these collision contacts takes place.

 Remember earlier when you set the *Contact Bit Mask*?
 Here you informed the physics system which contacts you were interested in, and through the contact delegate you will be informed when they occur.